kealiu/cloud-ha-ipsec/README.md

 The ndoe will update `route table` directly, by replace peer ENI with master node's ENI.

 and, it will also send notification via SNS, which you can subscript and trigger some webhook

+# Credit

+- for HA, it depends on [keepalived](https://github.com/acassen/keepalived)
+- for IPSec, it use [Strongswan](https://github.com/strongswan/strongswan)

+Any question you can open an issue or connect me directly, thanks for star it.